justarandomguyintheinternet/CP77_radioExt/README.md

 - `inkAtlasPart` specifies which part of the `.inkatlas` should be used for the icon, e.g. `gryphon_5`
 - To create your own `.inkatlas` file, use [WolvenKit](https://github.com/WolvenKit/WolvenKit)
 - Written tutorials can be found [here](https://wiki.redmodding.org/cyberpunk-2077-modding/for-mod-creators/modding-guides/custom-icons-and-ui) (The tutorials are for clothing / item icons, but the exact same process applies to radio station icons)
-- A video tutorial can be found [here](https://www.youtube.com/watch?v=N8C8SaRypog) (WKit interface has change a bit since the video has been made, so not everything shown there is at the same place anymore, but the general process is still the exact same)
+- A video tutorial can be found [here](https://www.youtube.com/watch?v=N8C8SaRypog) (WKit interface has changed a bit since the video has been made, so not everything shown there is at the same place anymore, but the general process is still the exact same)

 #### Web Streams
 - Instead of using song files placed in the station's folder, you can also use any web audio streams (URL's that end in e.g. `.mp3`, and display the default audio player when opened, e.g. `https://radio.garden/api/ara/content/listen/TP8NDBv7/channel.mp3`)